rulutieh/rhythmplayer/README.md

 or download songs from https://osu.ppy.sh/ and unzip in specific folder and select.
 Supports 4K / 7K

+## Game Modes

+4K/7K
+Supports Random/Mirror
+Supports Judgeline offset, column width, sync adjustment Supports Longnote readability improvement function Supports Autoplay

 This project is licensed under the terms of the MIT license.